 An Unexpected Career Transformation for an Aviation Enthusiast

 Since George Tavares ’15 was a young boy, he had an interest in aviation.
 His father worked at LaGuardia Airport for many years and brought home lots of entertaining aviation-related items like toy planes that continued to fuel his interest.
 He was not quite sure what his father’s job was at first, but even years later when he learned his father was a chef at an airport restaurant, not a pilot, his intrigue with aerospace never wavered.

-Tavares didn’t know that at the time, but his aviation maintenance training would land him in a different, but related field – a utility company.
+Tavares didn’t know that at the time, but his aviation maintenance training would land him in a different, but related field: a utility company.
 His current position as an electrical, mechanical, construction, and maintenance manager at Power Generation, allows him to continue his passion for working on turbine engines and training others with his knowledge.

-His aviation journey began when he set his sights on becoming a pilot, but the cost to pay for the fuel proved too expensive for himself and his family so he needed to change direction.
+His aviation journey began when he set his sights on becoming a pilot, but the cost to pay for the fuel proved too expensive for himself and his family, so he needed to change direction.
 His parents came to the United States from the Dominican Republic and did not have a lot of extra income while raising six children.
-Tavares and his five sisters, all first generation Americans were the first to attend college in the family.
+Tavares and his five sisters, all first-generation Americans, were the first to attend college in the family.

 Tavares soon learned that in order to move up the ranks he needed to finish his degree.
-He was offered various positions including construction, maintenance, electrical and mechanical supervisor—but all required a bachelor’s or master’s degree.
+He was offered various positions that included construction, maintenance, electrical and mechanical supervisor—but all required a bachelor’s or master’s degree.
 Tavares returned to Vaughn and finished his associate in occupational studies and A&P certification in 2015 and began working on a bachelor’s degree in airport management in 2016.

-After working for several years at Ravenswood, Tavares was offered a management position at Eastern Generation in Astoria where he’s been working for the last 10 years.
+After working for several years at Ravenswood, Tavares was offered a management position at Eastern Generation in Astoria, where he’s been working for the last 10 years.

-Tavares is married with four children, two girls and two boys, and his career choice has allowed him to provide for his family and buy two homes.
+Tavares is married with four children—two girls and two boys—and his career choice has allowed him to provide for his family and buy two homes.
 “I’m grateful to Vaughn for helping me through out my journey,” said Tavares.
 “I owe my success to the College.
 It’s a great place to study.”